core-interaction/core-interaction.github.io/topic/html/index.md

-All HTML elements can have attributes, which provide more information about the element:
+All HTML elements can have [attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes), which provide more information about the element:

-{% include figure.html src='attr.png' %}
+{% include figure.html src='attr.svg' %}